Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: The Mosaic Framework

 \subsection{Behavior Verification}

-Both PDM-Closed and FlowDrive* run an internal check and fall back to emergency braking if an at-fault collision is expected within \SI{2.0}{\second}.
-In this work, we turn off these internal checks and move them into the arbitration graph.
+Both PDM-Closed and FlowDrive* include the same internal safety check: if an at-fault collision is predicted within \SI{2.0}{\second} \emph{and} the ego speed is below \SI{5}{\metre\per\second}, the planner overrides its output with an emergency brake at \SI{4.05}{\metre\per\square\second}.
+In \textit{Mosaic}, we disable these per-planner checks and replace them with a single verifier inside the \texttt{Composer}.
 As introduced in~\cite{spieker2025arbitrationgraphs}, verification is integrated directly into the arbitration algorithm: before an option is selected, the arbitrator performs a domain-specific verification of its proposed command.
-If the command fails the verification, it is discarded and the arbitrator proceeds to the next best option (see \cref{fig:arbitration_verification}).
+If the command fails, it is discarded and the arbitrator proceeds to the next best option (see \cref{fig:arbitration_verification}).
+Our verifier applies the same at-fault collision check to every candidate, but \emph{without the speed gate}, so it fires uniformly at all velocities.
+Agents are propagated with the same constant-velocity forecast that PDM-Closed uses internally.

-This allows \textit{Mosaic} to clearly communicate which trajectories are rejected and why, while falling back on the emergency stop maneuver only if both \texttt{PDM-Closed} and \texttt{FlowDrive*} propose unsafe options at the same time (see \cref{subsec:methodolgy/prioarbitrator}).
-By centralizing verification within the arbitration graph, unsafe or experimental motion planners can be integrated without compromising the defined safety bounds.
+Centralizing the check has two consequences.
+Architecturally, components no longer carry their own safety logic, so any planner can be integrated as long as the shared verifier's assumptions suffice, and every rejection is attributed to a specific component and reason (the fallback when both fail is described in \cref{subsec:methodolgy/prioarbitrator}).
+Functionally, removing the speed gate and using the stronger emergency deceleration introduced in \cref{subsec:methodolgy/prioarbitrator} makes the shared verifier \emph{stricter} than the original internal checks.
+We isolate the safety impact of that change in \cref{subsec:ablations}.
+We deliberately keep the verifier simple for this benchmark study.
+Strengthening it toward a production safety module fits the same interface without touching the arbitration logic.